IntraDocs/PersFileUsage/instructions.md

 ## Dashboard Features

+### Dashboard Language
+All text in the Streamlit dashboard must be in English, including:
+- Tab names and headers
+- Descriptions and explanations
+- Chart labels and legends
+- Metric names and descriptions
+- Tooltips and captions

 ### Tab 1: User Agents
-- Browser and device analysis (existing functionality)
+- Browser and device analysis
 - KPIs: Unique users, browsers, operating systems
 - Interactive charts and filters